githedgehog/docs/docs/contribute/docs.md

 Please, never push to the `master` or `release/*` branches directly.
 Always create a pull request and wait for the review.

+Each pull request will be automatically built and preview will be deployed.
+You can find the link to the preview in the comments in pull request.

 ## Repository

 Documentation is organized in per-release branches: